 (a) To ensure clarity of the reason for de-energisation and ensure that all de-energisation reasons which are covered by a protected period are clearly identified, additional de-energisation reasons have been added to the Service Order framework and have been matched to the protected period obligations within the NERR and Victorian Energy Retail Code.

-The de-energisation reasons (and associated protected periods) are shown in following.
+The de-energisation reasons (and associated protected periods) are shown in Error!
+Reference source not found. following.